 10.2 Personnel Compensation

-Payrolls must be based on time and attendance records that reflect the actual and total activity for which an employee is compensated.
-Such activities must be documented and maintained in written policies and procedures.
+Charges to TWC grant awards for salaries and wages must be based on records that accurately reflect the work performed.
+The records must meet the standards for documentation of personnel expenses as set forth in the Uniform Guidance and/or Texas Grant Management Standards, as applicable.

 10.3 State Classification Salary System

-Salary expenditures of a council of governments, regional planning commission, local workforce development board, or mental health-mental retardation community center must conform to requirements applicable to the state salary classification requirements.
+Salary expenditures of a council of governments, regional planning commission, or similar regional planning agency; local workforce development board; or “community center” that receives funds from the Texas Workforce Commission must conform to state salary classification requirements.

-Chapter 11 Cost Allocation and Resource Sharing
+Chapter 11 Cost Allocation

 11.1 Cost Allocation Plan